kimw/my-casper/README.md

 * Enableing page covers

-  You can set cover of a page/post by adding the line follow into your page/post's Front Matter.
+  You can set cover of a page/post by adding the line as follow into your page/post's Front Matter.

   ```yaml